Hey, I’m Leah, herd mom and rabbitry owner…

 French lops are a massive and strong breed.
 The occasional “leave me alone” bad day is ok but a consistent bad temperament is not cool and won’t stay long.

 The breed is very laid back and always ready for head rubs.
 They are the Saint Bernard of the rabbit world.
 A gentle giant but sometimes opinionated.

 The French Lop needs a strong confidant handler who is unafraid to make rules clear and won’t put up with shenanigans.
 You give in once and you will have behavior issues.

-They are a very lazy breed once they mature and that is about 12 – 14 months depending on the lines they come from.
+They are a very lazy breed once they mature and that is about 12 – 14 months.
 They are VERY laid back and because of the size not much scares them so they rarely get stressed out.
 But they like any other rabbit prefer a calm environment.

 Common misconceptions about rabbits.